Blog

 Overriding Default Sidebar Widgets

-If you look in the Widgets section, however, you will see that no widgets have been added to the active widget areas …
+If you look in the Widgets area, however, you will see that no widgets have been added to the active widget areas …

-Once you add one or more widgets to an active widget area, the other widgets will your new widgets will be used instead.
+Once you add one or more widgets to an available widget area, the placeholder widgets will your newly-added widgets will be used instead.

-Note: If you want nothing to show up in your sidebar section, either use a theme page template without a widgets layout or just add a blank Text widget to the sidebar.
+Note: If you don’t want anything to display in the sidebar menu, either use a theme page template without a widgets section or just add a blank Text widget to the sidebar.

 Add a blank text widget to a widget area …